Your Guide to the Best Meal-Prep Containers to Buy

 Plastic vs. glass, bento boxes vs. single-compartment containers, and more.

 So you're going to start meal prepping (maybe with the help of this 30-day meal-prep guide for beginners).
 Go you!
-But now you need meal-prep containers-and you may not know where to start.
-Should you get those expensive glass ones you saw recently?
+But now you need meal-prep containers—and you may not know where to start.
+Should you invest in expensive glass meal-prep containers?
 Or is it okay to use leftover takeout containers?
 And how many do you *actually* need to buy?

 One of the biggest debates in meal prep is whether it matters what material your containers are made from.
 Plastic and glass are the most common choices.
 The answer?
 It depends on your priorities.

-"Glass is obviously better for the environment, but when it comes to our bodies, both are safe if you know what to look for," explains Talia Koren, founder of Workweek Lunch.
+"Glass meal-prep containers are obviously better for the environment, but when it comes to our bodies, both are safe if you know what to look for," explains Talia Koren, founder of Workweek Lunch.
+(Speaking of things that are good for the environment—consider investing in these eco-friendly products on Amazon that will help reduce your daily waste.)

 "Plastic containers that are BPA-free and made for food storage are totally safe to use and put in the microwave," she says.
 Food-safe containers will have the number 1, 2, 4, or 5 on the bottom.
 This indicates the type of plastic used to make the container.
 If a container has 3, 6, or 7 on the bottom, it's not safe to use.